Herbert Wright on

 A Cut Above: Zaha Hadid's Messner Mountain Museum

-It's modest in size and half-invisible from the outside - the Messner Mountain Museum bridges one of Zaha Hadid's earliest designs with her most recent.
+Half-buried in a mountain peak - the Messner Mountain Museum bridges a Zaha Hadid's early design with her most recent.
 Includes interview with ZHA director Patrik Schumachar

 Blueprint Sep / designcurial Oct 2015